rich-ter/army-inventory-management/bugs.md

 Displaying the error messages on the spot on the homepage app and not after the user successfully logs in.

+2. Filtering and searching on paraliptes page doesn't work.

 ---